prismv/DB48X-on-DM42/doc/calc-help/equations.md

 #### Compton Scattering

 In the Compton Scattering, both energy and momentum are conserved during the collision of the incident photon and the electron, which underlines the fact that the photon must henceforth be considered as a particle.
 When a high frequency `f` (or energy `E = hf`) photon scatters due to an interaction with an electron, there is a decrease in the energy of the photon scattered at an angle `θ` and thus, an increase in its wavelength `λp`.
-The energy of the scattered electron `Kmax` is relativist.
+The kinetic energy of the scattered electron `Kmax` is relativist.

 ![Compton Scattering_BW](img/Compton Scattering_BW.bmp)